stevenpstansberry/iot-health-sync/README.md

 ### Data Storage

 - Redis caches real-time data and anomalies before forwarding to Amazon S3 for long-term archiving.

+### Data Encryption

+- **Data in Transit**: Secured with SSL/TLS, ensuring that all communication between IoT devices, the backend, and storage is encrypted using the AES-256 algorithm.
+- **Data at Rest**: Redis and Amazon S3 use AES-256 encryption to protect sensitive information stored within the system.

 ### System Monitoring